San Diego Public Library: Central Library

 In 1952, the Carnegie Library was demolished and a new Central Library was opened at the same location on June 27, 1954.
 That library closed permanently on June 9, 2013, to begin the 10-week process of transferring its 2.6-million-item collection to the new library.

 In 2010, construction began on a new $184.9 million 366673 sqft Central Library at 330 Park Boulevard in downtown San Diego.
 This 9-story structure was designed by San Diego architect Rob Quigley.
+The building includes bay view terraces, roof gardens, a public reading room, an auditorium, and an art gallery.
 It opened on September 30, 2013.
 The library displays numerous books and collections, including the second largest collection of baseball memorabilia in the U.S. The collection is housed in the Sullivan Family Baseball Research Center.
+Nearly 300 public art pieces are displayed throughout the library.

 The Central Library also houses a new charter high school, e3 Civic High School, which is billed as the only school in the United States to be housed within a library.
 The school serves grades 9 through 12.
-It opened on September 3, 2013 with an initial student body of 260 ninth and tenth graders.
+It opened on September 3, 2013, with an initial student body of 260 ninth and tenth graders.
 Additional grades were added in 2014 and 2015 resulting in a student body of approximately 500.

 Services

-The San Diego Public Library system currently consists of the Central Library, 35 branch libraries, and an adult literacy program office (READ/San Diego).
+The San Diego Public Library system currently consists of the Central Library, 36 branch libraries, and an adult literacy program office (READ/San Diego).

 Library cards are free to applicants who reside within the state of California or own property in the city of San Diego, and to men and women serving in the armed forces who are stationed within San Diego County.
-Library cards are permanent and must be renewed every two years.
+Library cards are permanent and must be renewed every year.
 There is a $30 annual fee for a non-resident library card.

+In October 2023, in honor of Banned Books Week, the San Diego Public Library partnered with Library Foundation SD and Books Unbanned to provide free digital library cards to anyone aged 12–26 in the United States, becoming the fifth library to do so.
+Unlike other programs, this collection focuses on banned and restricted books, as opposed to the entire collection.

 On the third floor of the Central Library is the new Innovation Lab that was originally funded by a state Library Services and Technology Act grant in 2013, when the Central Library opened.
 Since then, thanks to donations from the community, the lab has expanded and added additional machines.
 The new space was funded in part by the California State Library.
 Available equipment and resources from the Innovation Lab include: